axibase/atsd/sql/api.md

 ## Authorization

-The rows returned for the SQL query are filtered by the server according to the user's entity `read` permissions.
+The rows returned for the SQL query are filtered by the server according to the entity `read` permissions granted to the user.

-This means that the same query executed by users with different entity permissions may produce different results.
+This means that the same query executed by users with different entity permissions can produce different results.

 Scheduled queries are executed under full permissions.

 ## Connection Query

-To test a connection, execute the following query:
+To test a connection, execute a query without table reference.

 ```sql
 SELECT 1